Writing Our Own Future

 "Don't blame yourself, Legolas.
 I left because I was expecting too much and so soon from you.
 You had already given me so much of yourself, yet it wasn't enough for me.
 I wanted more from you, which was selfish of me.
 At the time, I had no idea what I really wanted from our relationship.
-Again, that's why Galadriel kept us apart…and I just happened to be pregnant," she sort of chuckles on the fact.
+Again, that's why Galadriel kept us apart…and I just happened to be pregnant," she laughs at that fact.

 "Not entirely.
 Your features are in there, too.
 Leo can also be really stubborn sometimes like his father," she smiles.

 "Oh, no," I shake my head with a grin.
-"That, he gets from you."
+"That, I know he gets from his mother."

-"Well…yeah…I suppose mostlyfrom me," she rolls her eyes with a smile.
-"Look, Legolas," the tone in her voice changes, "I know this is a lot for you to process, especially not seeing me for close to two years and I understand if you need time to soak in everything.
+"Well…yeah…I suppose mostly from me," she rolls her eyes with a smile.
+"Look, Legolas," the tone in her voice has changed, "I know this is a lot for you to process, especially not seeing me for close to two years and I understand if you need time to soak in everything.
 But, I also have one request from you."

 "And what is that?"
 I ask curiously.

 "Again, I understand if you won't accept this or allow it…"

 "You won't know if I will or not if you don't tell me," I softly laugh.
 I quiet myself after the look on her features stay the same.
 She is very serious about this request.